mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 entertainment equipment that is used throughout the Core and beyond.
 Dudinians would find such devices overly stimulating, possibly even causing them physical pain.
-They prefer the simplicity of low- tech artistic, hobbyist or gaming pastimes that do not threaten to overload their pleasure centres.
+They prefer the simplicity of low-tech artistic, hobbyist or gaming pastimes that do not threaten to overload their pleasure centres.

 While most live solitary lives, there are also families